 VANESSA SALAZ, soprano, has been a multiple prizewinner in the Metropolitan Opera Auditions, including 2nd place in the Western Region.
 She was also the national first place winner of the 2000 NATS Artist Award (NATSAA) leading to her Carnegie Hall debut.
 She has participated in many international competitions, including the final round of the Francisco Vinas International Singing Competition in Barcelona, Spain.
 She has participated in prestigious young artist programs such as Music Academy of the West, Opera Theater of St. Louis and the International Vocal Arts Institute in Tel Aviv, Israel, allowing her to receive guidance and training from top artists such as Marilyn Horne, Joan Dornemann, Stephen Lord and Warren Jones.
 Recent operatic performances include Countess in Le Nozze di Figaro with Connecticut Grand Opera, Donna Anna in Don Giovanni with the Festival Lyrique en Mer in Belle Ile, France, and Donna Elvira in Don Giovanni with Opera in the Heights in Houston, TX.
 Ms. Salaz holds a Master of Music degree from the University of Arizona and a Professional Studies Certificate from Manhattan School of Music.

 HUMBERTO BORBOA, tenor, is currently a graduate student of the University of Arizona pursuing his Master´s in Music in Vocal Performance under the guidance of Professor Grayson Hirst.
 Mr. Borboa made his debut in 2009 with Sociedad Artistica Sinaloense, company in Culiacan, singing the solo tenor role in Carl Orff´s Carmina Burana.
 He also has sung opera highlight concerts in Antigua, Guatemala and Chicago, Illinois as well in many places in Mexico.
 In 2010 Mr. Borboa sang Pergolesi´s opera buffa Il Maestro di Musica with Cultura Mazatlán, and in 2011 sang Count Almaviva in Rossini´s Il Barbiere di Seviglia with Da Corneto Opera Company in Chicago, and with Instituto Nacional de Bellas Artes in Durango and Chihuahua.
 This year he has sung Mozart´s Bastien und Bastienne and Coronation Mass.
-Mr. Borboa earned his Bachelor Music Degree in Mexico at Escuela Superior de Canto de Mazatlán, and made his debut with The University of Arizona Opera Theater singing Alfredo at Verdi´s La Traviata in November 2012, next engagement the role of Tito in Mozart´s La Clemenza di Tito this coming april 2013 also with the UofA Opera Theather. ¨Powerfully graceful and bright tenor¨ . – Arizona Daily Star.
+Mr. Borboa earned his Bachelor Music Degree in Mexico at Escuela Superior de Canto de Mazatlán, and made his debut with The University of Arizona Opera Theater singing Alfredo at Verdi´s La Traviata.
+The next engagement brought the role of Tito in Mozart´s La Clemenza di Tito, also with the UofA Opera Theather. ¨Powerfully graceful and bright tenor¨ . – Arizona Daily Star.

 Pianist BONNIE BIRD studied at the Julliard Preparatory Division, later earning a Bachelor degree in Piano from Westminster Choir College in Princeton.
 She continued her musical studies at the University of Denver Lamont School of Music.
 She later earned a Master of Music degree in accompanying and voice from the College Conservatory of Music of the University of Cincinnati.
 Following a year teaching accompanying at CCM, she spent 6 years at Edgecliff College in Cincinnati as instructor in voice and Opera Workshop.
 Ms. Bird now resides in Tucson and is an accompanist and coach in the voice department for the U of A. She also maintains a private voice studio.